 Abuses of trail etiquette should be brought to the attention of a ranger or call the Midpen main office at 650-691-1200.

 - Grasshopper Loop Trail is seasonally CLOSED to dogs August 1 through December 15 during cattle calving season.
 The trail remains open year-round for hiking.

 The following trail may be closed to hiking and equestrian use during wet conditions.

 - Folger Ranch Loop Trail is OPEN to hikers and equestrians.

-Main parking lot (22 spaces): Access to Lower La Honda Creek at the Sears Ranch Road parking lot off of Highway 84 in La Honda.
+Sears Ranch Road Parking Area (23 spaces): Access to Lower La Honda Creek.
+Take Sears Ranch Road off of Highway 84 in La Honda.

 - Equestrians: Horses are allowed on designated trails (marked on map).
 Helmets are recommended for all equestrians.
 For more information visit the Equestrian Access page.

 - Plants & Wildlife: Please leave undisturbed.
 If you encounter wildlife during a visit, do not approach, startle or feed it.
 Although wild animals are generally fearful of humans and will run away, some wildlife can be dangerous.